microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 ---------------------------------------
 Microshare®'s Smart Facilities solutions are powered by devices that quickly and effectively deliver data to your dashboard.
 From Predictive Cleaning to Environment Monitoring, Microshare® provides boundless opportunities to syncronize you and your data.

 LoRaWAN devices offer a more effiecient solution to communicate data than cellular or WiFi.
 Sending information via Lora, the range of communication increases to hundreds of square kilometers.
-The power efficiency of LoRa Devices far exceed their WiFi or Cellular counterparts, giving a battery life of your devices up to six years.
+The power efficiency of LoRa Devices far exceed their WiFi or cellular counterparts, giving a battery life of your devices up to six years.

-Microshare® sets up your solution before it even arrives to your door, giving you a plug and play' experience.
+Microshare® sets up your solution before it arrives to your door, giving you a plug and play' experience.
 The following are the types of sensors that you will become familiar with working with Microshare®.

 Have more questions on Microshare®'s solutions?
 Please refer to our [main page](https://www.microshare.io/smart-facilities-dashboards-and-solutions/).

 ## 2. Types of Sensors
 ---------------------------------------